Moby-Dick: Plot

-Ishmael narrates his December travels from Manhattan Island to New Bedford, Massachusetts, with plans to sign up for a whaling voyage as a green hand.
-The inn where he arrives is overcrowded, so he must share a bed with a tattooed cannibal Polynesian named Queequeg, a harpooneer whose father was king of the fictional island of Rokovoko.
-The next morning, Ishmael and Queequeg attend Father Mapple's sermon on Jonah, then head for Nantucket.
-Ishmael signs up with the Quaker ship-owners Bildad and Peleg for a voyage on their whaler Pequod.
-Peleg describes Captain Ahab: "He's a grand, ungodly, god-like man" who nevertheless "has his humanities".
-They hire Queequeg the following morning and a man named Elijah prophesies a dire fate should Ishmael and Queequeg join Ahab.
-Shadowy figures board the ship while provisions are loaded, and on a cold Christmas Day, the Pequod departs the harbor.
+Ishmael travels in December from Manhattan Island to New Bedford to join a whaling voyage as a green hand.
+At a crowded inn, he shares a bed with Queequeg, a tattooed Polynesian harpooneer and son of a king from the island of Rokovoko.
+The next morning, they attend Father Mapple's sermon on Jonah before heading to Nantucket.
+Ishmael signs aboard the Pequod under Quaker owners Bildad and Peleg.
+Peleg describes Captain Ahab as a "grand, ungodly, god-like man" who nevertheless has "his humanities".
+Queequeg joins the crew, and a man named Elijah prophesies a dire fate should Ishmael and Queequeg join Ahab.
+Shadowy figures board the ship, and on Christmas Day the Pequod departs.